EmberEmu/Ember/docs/Ports.md

 UPnP (Universal Plug and Play) is the most complex of the three, largely because it offers functionality that goes well beyond simply managing ports.
 The general jist is this:
 1) A service uses multicast UDP to broadcast a request to the entire local network, requesting devices or services that it is interested in using.
 In this case, we're interested in Internet gateway devices (a.k.a routers that implement NAT).
 2) A UPnP-capable device receives the request and checks to see whether it matches.
 If it does, it sends a response containing its details directly to the server that sent the broadcast.
 3) The service receives the response, parses it, then opens a HTTP connection to request further information about the device and the services it offers.
-It'll request/receive multiple XML files containing available servers and the functions exposed by those services.
+It'll request/receive multiple XML files containing available services and the functions exposed by those services.
-4) Once the service has all of the information it needs, it can effectively call a function on the device and receive a response, using an XML-based protocol known as SOAP.
+4) Once the client service has all of the information it needs, it can call a function on the device and receive a response, using an XML-based protocol known as SOAP.

 ## NAT-PMP
-NAT-PMP (NAT Port Mapping Protocol), defined by RFC6886, is the simplest of the three.
-It is a binary protocol whose solution problem space is how to open ports on residential gateways.
+NAT-PMP (NAT Port Mapping Protocol), defined by RFC6886, is the simplest of the three protocols.
+It is a binary protocol whose entire problem space is how to open ports on residential gateways.
 Aside from allowing users to request their external IP address, it does nothing more.

 ## PCP
 PCP (Port Control Protocol), defined by RFC6887, is the successor to NAT-PMP.
 It offers some additional functionality and flexibility; IPv6 support, the ability to open ports on machines other than the one sending the request, and other options suited to a more complex operating environment (e.g. an enterprise network).